 Holly Seibold, BRAWS Founder and Executive Director

 Holly Seibold is the Founder and Executive Director of BRAWS: Bringing Resources to Aid Women's Shelters.
-In partnership with generous individuals, foundations, and businesses in the community, Holly and her team have distributed over two million period products and undergarments to women and girls in crisis.
-In less than four short years, Holly has built one of the most recognized local nonprofit organizations in the DC region.
+In partnership with generous individuals, foundations, and businesses in the community, Holly and her team of dedicated staff and volunteers have distributed over two million period products and undergarments to women and girls in crisis.
+In a little more than five years, Holly has built one of the most recognized local nonprofit organizations in the DC region.

-Holly began her career as an educator in Fairfax County Public Schools.
-Transitioning from the classroom to a small business owner in 2010, Holly launched a successful educational firm, offering STEM consulting services and programs to clients, including Fairfax County, Town of Vienna, City of Fairfax, City of Falls Church, DC Public Charter Schools, and Columbia College.
+Holly began her career in the nonprofit sector before becoming an educator in the public school system.
+Transitioning from the classroom to a small business owner in 2010, Holly launched a successful educational firm, offering STEM consulting services and educational programs to clients.

 Barbara Holmes, CPA, is a Compliance Director for a mortgage company with over 25 years of experience in the areas of mortgage compliance, risk, internal audit, and controls.
 She is a co-founder of the first Global Women's Affinity Group at her current employer, where she is involved in teaching diversity and inclusion classes.
 Barbara has a B.S. in Business Administration and English from McDaniel College.
 She has been volunteering with BRAWS since 2017, and previously held volunteer board positions with several other organizations.

 Jennifer Min has been a School Psychologist for Fairfax County Public Schools for over 25 years.
 She earned a Master of Education and an Educational Specialist degree from James Madison University.
 Jennifer also serves in a variety of volunteer roles in her community.
 She has been an active volunteer with BRAWS since 2016.